The ITF Modelling Framework

-The ITF framework first estimates the demand for transport, based on a set of socio-economic drivers (population, Gross Domestic Product, trade, etc.) before analysing the way this demand may be satisfied.
-This second step includes a detailed modelling of mode choice.
-Finally, the models compute the activity and the generated CO2 emissions linked to transport.
-Additionally, depending on the sector, other transport-related variables and indicators.
+The ITF framework first estimates the demand for transport, based on a set of socio-economic drivers (population, Gross Domestic Product, trade, etc.) before analysing how this demand may be satisfied.
+The second step includes a detailed modelling of mode choice.
+Finally, the models compute the activity and CO2 emissions from transport.
+Additionally, depending on the sector, other transport-related variables, externalities, or indicators are calculated.

 - Global urban passenger transport model – see here